 Change the bio from time to time and see what works best for your audience.

 3. Promote a Link

 Optimizing your bio is also crucial because you get to use a single link.
 You can choose to link to:

-A page where they can get some of your music for free in exchange for their email (if you want to create an email list to promote your stuff)
+A page where they can get some of your music free in exchange for their email (if you want to create an email list to promote your stuff);

-As for your profile picture, it should represent who you are and reflect the kind of music you play.
-For instance, if you are playing grunge, going with grainy and/or black and white images would be a complementary idea.
+Your Instagram profile picture should represent who you are and reflect the kind of music you play.
+For instance, if you are playing grunge, going with grainy or black and white images would be a complementary idea.
 And they don't have to be professional photos, although it would help.

 Let's take Blink 182's IG account as an example.
-Obviously, these pop-punk legends need no introduction, so their bio text contains only "Crappy Punk Rock since 1992,”, which puts their trademark humor on display.
-And then they link to Ticketmaster's website where you can buy tickets for their shows – plain, simple and effective.
+These pop-punk legends need no introduction, so their bio text contains only "Crappy Punk Rock since 1992," which puts their trademark humor on display.
+They then link to Ticketmaster's website, where you can buy tickets for their shows – plain, simple and effective.

 3. Craft Outstanding Visual Content